Marsh deer: Reproduction

 Usually the rutting season coincides with the dry season but can change from animal to animal.
 They may use this to their advantage for breeding or finding mates because the densities of marsh deer are significantly higher on the Rio Negro marshland boundary during the dry season compared to the less dense, more distributed population during the flooded season.
 Gestation lasts approximately 271 days.
 The offspring (normally one per female, though occasionally twins are born) are born between October and November.
 The infant deer are whitish which becomes more adult-like after a year.

+Fawns are around 4.2 kg at birth and are not yet spotted.

+Related species

+The Marsh deer shares several characteristics with the Pampas deer, despite differences in appearance.

+For humans, marsh deer have a reputation of providing unpalatable meat when hunted and killed, eaten only by the desperate.

 Conservation

-The natural predators of the marsh deer - the jaguar (locally called onça or yaguaraté) (Panthera onca) and the puma (Puma concolor)— have almost completely disappeared from its habitat.
+The natural predators of the marsh deer - the jaguar (locally called onça or yaguaraté) (Panthera onca) and the puma (Puma concolor) - have almost completely disappeared from its habitat.
 The former major threat was poaching for its antlers, but this is somewhat under control.
 Destruction of its habitat presents nowadays the major threat to marsh deer.
 The Yacyretá Dam altered an area in which several hundred individuals lived and the draining of marshes for farmland and cattle farming threaten hundreds of hectares every year in Argentina and Brazil.
 Contagious diseases from cattle are also a problem, though it has been shown that the deer is not affected by brucellosis.
 In October 2018, Argentina established the Ciervo de los Pantanos National Park to help protect this species.